Star of Midnight: Release

+Star of Midnight had its world premiere in San Francisco on April 10, 1935.
+It opened at Radio City Music Hall in New York City the following day.
+The film was released in Cedar Rapids, Iowa on April 20, 1935.

+Home media

+Star of Midnight has been released on VHS as part of the RKO Collection and on DVD in Italy (region 2) as La Maschera Di Mezzanotte, with Italian and English soundtracks.
+The Warner Archive Collection released the film on DVD-R on May 31, 2012.

 Reception

+Box office

+The film was popular at the U.S. box office, earning RKO a profit of $265,000.

+Critical response

 In his New York Times review, Andre Sennwald called it a "sleek, witty and engaging entertainment".
 Noting the similarities to the previous year's The Thin Man (also starring Powell as a debonaire detective), however, Sennwald concluded "it is never quite as satisfying as its illustrious predecessor."
 Writing for The Spectator, Graham Greene also drew comparisons between the film's craftsmanship and that of The Thin Man (as well as The Trunk Mystery), describing Star of Midnight as "a light, quick, sophisticated comedy ... all suavity and amusement, pistol-shots and cocktails".

-The film was popular, earning RKO a profit of $265,000.

-Home media

-Star of Midnight has been released on VHS as part of the RKO Collection and on DVD in Italy (region 2) as La Maschera Di Mezzanotte, with Italian and English soundtracks.